1. Modify class at runtime

 Reason:

-When $('abc').css('color','yellow') was applied, an inline property of color=yellow was applied to all elements. when you remove css, that inline property was still there.
+was applied, an inline property of color=yellow was applied to all elements. when you remove css, that inline property was still there.
 Hence, yellow!
+5. toggleClass('classname') - A sweet shortcut

 Everytime ToggleClass('classname') is called on an element, it adds specified class to it (if specified class is not set for element) or otherwise remove that clas (if already set).
 Hence every alternate call toggles the class.